Religion Major Requirements

 An Introductory Course:

-- REL 100: Religion, Culture, and Society: An Introduction to the Study of Religion
+- RELC 100: Religion, Culture, and Society: An Introduction to the Study of Religion

 For their five elective courses, students “Religions, Politics, and Society” track includes course offerings such as:

 - Religion and Violence

 - Not Cults: New Religious Movements East and West

 Regardless of track, the religion major is structured to give students maximal agency in bending their coursework toward their interests, while also instilling fluency in the methods and theories scholars use to understand religion in all its fascinating complexity.

 RELIGION POLITICS & SOCIETY

 Focus on texts and traditions, history and literature of major world religions

 Focus on the intersection of religion, primarily but not only in the contemporary world, with other reams of society.